Tortugas-Consulting-LLC/find.torrent/README.md

 Configuration
 -------------
-Edit `src/config/config.example.ini` then copy it to `src/config/config.ini`.
+Copy `src/config/config.example.ini` to `src/config/config.ini` and fill in the blanks.

 API Documentation
 -----------------
-A complete record of the API calls serviced by find.torrent is included here.
-Example data is used for context.
+Documentation of the service can be found by browsing to /rels/.

 Responses are in either [application/hal+json or application/hal+xml](http://stateless.co/hal_specification.html)

 ---